White House Medical Unit: Staff

 WHMU staff are board-certified in the fields of emergency medicine, family medicine, or internal medicine.
 All staff also have certification in trauma care and the provision of cardiac life support.
 According to a 2009 news report, doctors accepted for assignment to the WHMU undergo a full year of trauma care training before joining the staff.

 At least one physician is on duty in the Executive Residence at all times.

-Staff almost always wear civilian street and medical clothing, since military uniforms would draw sniper fire and prevent the WHMU staff from performing their jobs in an emergency.
+Medical staff typically wear civilian street and medical clothing.
+Military uniforms could draw unwanted attention and increase the risk of sniper targeting when in close proximity to the President, which would prevent the WHMU staff from performing their jobs during an emergency.